Best Bait For Brook Trout: 5 Most Effective Baits

 I think artificial flies like these caddis flies are the best bait for brook trout.

-I think artificial flies like these caddis flies are the best bait for brook trout
+I think artificial flies like these caddis flies, stoneflies, and mayfly nymphs are very good for brook trout.

-The reason that I think artificial flies like the ones the fly anglers use are the best bait for brook trout is that these flies imitate the aquatic insects that are found in the river year-round.
+The reason that I think artificial flies like the ones the fly anglers use are so good is that these flies imitate the aquatic insects that are found in the river year-round.

-These same aquatic insects are recognized by brook trout as a valuable food source that is available year-round.
-Trout will eat aquatic insects from the time they are born to their final days.
+These same aquatic insects are recognized by brook trout as a valuable food source and trout will eat aquatic insects from the time they are born to their final days.

 A box or brook trout flies